 It is our mission to train our future colleagues to become visionaries, creators, and leaders in the next generation of American professional theatre.

 Webster University's directing program is designed to educate student directors in the craft of stage direction, focusing on play analysis, visual storytelling, team collaboration, and creative thinking.
 Directing students at Webster are exposed to a wide variety of coursework both in the department and across the campus.
 Classes in theatre include Voice, Movement, and Acting; Visual History, Fundamentals of Design, and Lighting; History of Theatre, Stage Management, and Directing.
-In the senior year of study, students spend the fall semester at Webster's London campus.
+In the senior year of study, students spend the fall semester abroad.

 At the end of their training, students will demonstrate an effective directing process that integrates their abilities to:

-- Recognize cultural and historical forces that form the background for dramatic literature, culminating in a semester of study in London senior year
+- Recognize cultural and historical forces that form the background for dramatic literature, culminating in a semester of study abroad senior year.